-Many women (and even their medical practitioners) will tell you there’s nothing wrong with a little pampering before the “Big Day.”
+Many women (and even their medical practitioners) will tell you there’s nothing wrong with a bit of pampering before the “Big Day.”
 (Baby’s Delivery Day, that is.)
-And when you think about it, this is actually a really smart idea.
-Veteran mommies can tell you, there’s no tired like new baby tired.
+And when you think about it, this is a brilliant idea.
+Veteran mommies can tell you there’s no tired like new baby tired.
 Trust us on this.
 Making time for a mani and pedi will be the last thing on your to-do list after baby arrives.
 At least for a couple of months.
 So why not go for the big shebang ahead of time?
-Get a prenatal massage, a trim and color touch up — you deserve to be a little selfish, mama.
-You’ve carried this baby for almost a year, and the next couple of months (to 18 years) will be no picnic.
-We say, enjoy the small luxuries while you still can.
-Okay?
+Get a prenatal massage, trim, and color touch-up…but should you get a bikini wax before giving birth?
+Or worse, a Brazilian?

 Will it hurt like hell?
 And more importantly, is it safe?
-We’ve heard that some OBGYNs will advise against shaving or waxing down there for at least 30 days before your due date, to avoid the risk of infection.
-Others have no issue with it; kind of like the whole solids vs. clear liquids during labor debacle.
+We’ve heard that some OBGYNs will advise against shaving or waxing down there for at least 30 days before your due date to avoid the risk of infection.
+Others have no issue with it, kind of like the whole solids vs. clear liquids during labor debacle.
 It all depends on your doctor.
 Our advice?
 Just ask.
-See what he or she has to say.
+See what they have to say.

-If you aren’t consistently getting waxed, you may want to consider going another route.
-Let me be clear, I would not (under any circumstance) recommend getting waxed for the very first time, right before giving birth.
+I would not (under any circumstance) recommend getting waxed for the first time right before giving birth.
 Some women say they experience more pain and even bleeding with waxing during pregnancy.
 Yikes!
 Better yet, can you even imagine trying to get your legs over your head (and your big pregnant belly) for the poor aesthetician to get at you?
 The imagery alone is downright laughable.
-It might just be easier (and slightly less awkward) to hop into the shower as labor begins, and let your significant other help you tidy up a bit — you know, because it’s hard to see around the baby bump.
+It might be easier (and slightly less awkward) to hop into the shower as labor begins and let your significant other help you tidy up a bit because it’s hard to see around the baby bump.
 Whatever you decide, you do you.